 Buy DOCTOR OF LOVE here

-Or better still, ask your nearest independent bookshop for the books, or order from Hive if you don’t have one.
+Or better still, ask your nearest independent bookshop for the books.

 Photograph by Gianluca De Girolamo, Adshot, London.